bankung7/42_webserv/README.md

 ### Static web server
 It refers to the content being shown as is.
 A static web server will consist of a computer and HTTP software.
 It is considered static because the server will send hosted file as is to a browser.

+#### Static Content
+It is any file that is stored in a server and is the same everytime it is delivered to users.
+HTML files and images are examples of this kind of content.
+It is like a newspaper: once it was published, it features the same articles and photos all day for everyone who pick up a copy.

 ### Dynamic web server
 It consist of a web server and other software such as an application server and database.
 It is considered dynamic because the application server can be used to update any hosted files before they are sent to a browser.
 The web server can generate content when it is requested from database.
 Though this process is more flexible.